Counter Seems Broken

 Disclaimer

 Many of my essays are quite old.
-They were, in effect, written by a person who longer exists in that my views, beliefs, and overall philosophy have grown and evolved over the years.
+They were, in effect, written by a person who no longer exists in that my views, beliefs, and overall philosophy have grown and evolved over the years.
 Consequently, if I were to write on the same topics again, the resulting essays might differ significantly from their current versions.
 Rather than edit my essays to remain contemporary with my views, I have chosen to preserve them as a record of my past inclinations and writing style.
 Thank you for understanding.

 April 2001